R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 a `ThreadLocal` containing a servlet connection and so on.

 At the bottom of our main method let's add some code to accept TCP connections and send the `EnclaveInstanceInfo` to whomever connects.
+You will also need to add `throws IOException` to the method signature of `main`.
 Then we'll accept a mail uploaded by the client, send it to the enclave, and deliver the response back.
 We'll write the client code in a moment.

 ```java
 int port = 9999;